00JIMMY00/Grad_Doc/Book.md

 4. **LLM Generation:** The `LLMFactory.generate` is called with the prompt.
 Under the hood, this will:

-   * If using Google PaLM: call the API and get the answer text.
+   * If using Google Gemini: call the API and get the answer text.
    * If using DeepSeek/local: send to local model and get answer text.
      The model sees something like: